 The A.D.D. class is a 6-week classroom-like course designed to help students develop coping skills for difficulties in attention, concentration, time management, organization, and improving their overall diligence.
 Students will increase their knowledge of attention, concentration, how they can adjust their implicit organization skills, and effectively use adaptive/technological resources to help them reach their full academic potential.
 Each round of A.D.D. consists of four independent classes.
 Students are welcome to join the current round and continue until they’ve completed all four classes.
 The classes are primarily discussion-based to help students reflect on how they can effectively incorporate the skills and tools presented to them into their daily lives.

 Reclaiming Your Roar is a six-week depression class providing psychoeducation, experiential activities, and support.
-Students may join the class at any time and stay until they complete the six topics.
+Students may join the class at any week and stay until they complete the six topics.
 The first half of each session will allow members to check in on successes and struggles during the previous week.
 During this portion, members will give and receive support to one another.
 The second half of each session will cover topics such as finding motivation, CBT, mindful self-compassion, healthy sleep and nutrition, and building relationships.
 Most weeks will include experiential activities such as guided meditation and thought records.
 Members will also be encouraged to share their favorite self-care ideas.